voila-dashboards/voila/README.md

 voila bqplot.ipynb
 ```

-To server a directory of jupyter notebooks, just run `voila` with no argument.
+To serve a directory of jupyter notebooks, just run `voila` with no argument.

+For more command line options (e.g., to specify an alternate port number),
+run `voila --help`.

 ### As a server extension to `notebook` or `jupyter_server`